Editor: James R. Lewis

 Review Editor: Inga Tøllefsen

-Editorial Board: Helen Berger, Henrik Bogdan, George Chryssides, Carole Cusack, Dell de Chant, Olav Hammer, Titus Hjelm, Sarah Lewis, Anthony Bak Buccitelli, Jessica Moberg, Trude A. Fonneland, Alexandros Sakellariou
+Editorial Board: Helen Berger, Henrik Bogdan, George Chryssides, Carole Cusack, Dell de Chant, Trude A. Fonneland, Olav Hammer, Titus Hjelm, Sarah Lewis, Anthony Bak Buccitelli, Jessica Moberg, Stefania Palimisano, Alexandros Sakellariou

 See articles before they are published

 *We now offer subscription discounts to the International Society for the Study of New Religions

 If you would like to see this journal in your library, download our Library Request Form by clicking the link to the upper left and submit it to your Librarian or Collection Aquisitions Office.

 The Alternative Spirituality and Religion Review (ASRR) is a bi-annual, online journal hosted by Philosophy Documentation Center.
 We publish articles, book reviews and review essays in the new religious movement (NRM) field.
 ASRR was created with the ambitious goal of providing NRM scholars with a vehicle for staying up-to-date with new publications in this exploding field.

 From Scientology to Falun Gong; Western Esoterism to the Lubavitch in France; from popular religion in Russia to Burning Man, we have Alternative sprituality and religion covered.
 See our Table of Contents for more by clicking on the individual issues to the left.